Ulcer Index

 Use the Ulcer Index to scale position size inversely.
 When the rolling Ulcer Index rises above a threshold (e.g., 0.10), reduce risk per trade.
 When it falls below a comfort level (e.g., 0.04), you have room to increase sizing.

 When choosing between two strategies with similar returns, prefer the one with the lower Ulcer Index.
-You are far more likely to stick with a low-UI strategy through its inevitable rough patches.
+You are far more likely to stick with a low-UI strategy through its inevitable rough patches — which is also why low UI is the structural cure for the revenge-trading patterns covered in Behavioral Risk Management.